timescale/docs/cloud/migrate-mst-cloud/entire-database.md

 1. Connect to your Timescale Cloud database using your Timescale Cloud connection details.
 When you are prompted for a password, use your Timescale Cloud credentials:
-    ```sql
+    ```bash
     psql “postgres://tsdbadmin:<cloud_password>@<cloud_host>:<cloud_port>/tsdb?sslmode=require”
     ```
-1. Prepare your Timescale Cloud database for data restoration using [`timescaledb_pre_restore`][timescaledb_pre_restore] to stop background
+1. Prepare your Timescale Cloud database for data restoration by using [`timescaledb_pre_restore`][timescaledb_pre_restore] to stop background
     workers:
     ```sql